aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/16-stripe.md

 The main difference for subscriptions is that Stripe creates a **customer** object in the backend, and a subscription is always tied to a customer.

+> [!IMPORTANT]
+>It is extremely important that you limit customers to only one subscription in stripe.
+To do this, go to the settings here to enable that: https://dashboard.stripe.com/settings/checkout#subscriptions

 #### **creating the subscription**

 The `stripe.checkout.sessions.create()` method works the same for subscription but we have to change a few things in the options object: